Mental health funds must be ring-fenced in Budget 2014 – Ó Caoláin

-Sinn Féin health spokesperson and co-convener of the Oireachtas All-Party Mental Health Group, Caoimhghín Ó Caoláin TD, has urged that at least an additional €35 million be ring-fenced in Budget 2014 for mental health and that it be spent solely and in a timely manner on that sector.
+Sinn Féin Health spokesperson and co-convener of the Oireachtas All-Party Mental Health Group, Caoimhghín Ó Caoláin TD, has urged that at least an additional €35 million be ring-fenced in Budget 2014 for mental health and that it be spent solely on that sector and in a timely manner.

 In a statement marking World Mental Health Day, Deputy Ó Caoláin said:

 “The best way to mark World Mental Health Day would be for the government to firmly commit to allocate at least €35 million, over and above the main annual allocation to mental health services, in Budget 2014.
 Crucially, this money must be ring-fenced and spent in a timely manner.

 “In 2012 the extra €35 million supposedly allocated to mental health was not ring-fenced and much of it was spent elsewhere.
 There must not be a repetition of that in 2014.
 Any additional monies remaining from the 2013 allocation must be added to the 2014 mental health budget.

 “It is very important that this ring-fenced funding is used for the housing and employment needs of people with mental health issues, in practical implementation of ‘A Vision for Change’.